mostafax/Image-Caption/README.md

 # Image-caption Using End2end CNN , LSTM based Model!
- The aim of the project is to generate a caption for images.
+- The aim of the project is to generate a caption for images.<br>
  Each image has a story, Image Captioning narrates it.
 <img src = "/PretrainedModel/Out.png">